New legal guidance for journalists to tackle online abuse - Press Gazette

 Croxford told the ITN event all three occasions had sparked “quite horrendous online harassment” against her, often personal criticism and often racially motivated.

-She said she has frequently received messages featuring the N-word or calling her a monkey, with other more subtle abuse including: “Just looking at your face makes me uncomfortable”, “go back to where you came from”, and “you’ve only been hired to fit a quota or tick a box”.
+She said she has frequently received messages featuring the N-word or calling her a monkey, with other more subtle racist abuse including: “Just looking at your face makes me uncomfortable”, “go back to where you came from”, and “you’ve only been hired to fit a quota or tick a box”.

 Referring to the first occasion, she said: “I don’t think I’ll ever really forget that day.
 The intense anxiety that I felt, partly because I hadn’t received a right of reply, I had no idea it was coming, I just woke up to hundreds of messages of people criticising me and abusing me.